-The Transformation Editor dialog provides four methods for the precise positioning of the Plane Tool.
+The Transformation Editor dialog provides several methods for the precise positioning of the Plane Tool.
 First, the Plane Tool may be positioned within the Graphics Window by entering coordinates for the three corners of the plane in the X, Y, and Z fields.
 Corner 1 is defined as the -X, -Y corner of the plane, Corner 2 is defined as the +X, -Y corner of the plane, and Corner 3 is defined as the +X, +Y corner of the plane.
-Pressing return causes the Line Tool to relocate to the specified coordinates in the selected Frame (or if more than one Frame is selected, in Frame 0).
+Pressing return causes the Plane Tool to relocate to the specified coordinates in the selected Frame (or if more than one Frame is selected, in Frame 0).
+For your convenience, you can enter values into all 9 fields and then press return once to update the plane tool position.